 Nurse worked his way to the top through lower levels of basketball.
 The Northern Iowa graduate got his first head coaching job at Grand View College when he was 23, before becoming an assistant at South Dakota.

-He coached 11 years in Europe, winning nine championships in the British Basketball League, before leading Rio Grande Valley and Iowa to G League titles, places where he could try out ideas he hoped someday could work in the NBA.
+He coached 11 years in Europe, winning nine championships in the British Basketball League, before leading Rio Grande Valley and Iowa to G League titles.

 Nurse finally arrived as an NBA head coach in 2018 and he's been a natural.

 He led the Raptors past the favored Bucks and Golden State Warriors last spring and then overcame Leonard's departure, the season's suspension and everything in between.